 If the RBPO/ACO upholds the health care provider's denial of the requested referral, treatment, or service, the patient may request an external review of that decision through OPP.
 The external review process offers patients the opportunity to obtain an independent review of a health care decision.
-OPP began implementing the external review process on September 7, 2018.
+OPP began implementing the external review process in 2018.